dwilliams6683/blinkpibridge/README.md

 - [ ] Implement daily archive rotation on NAS
 - [ ] Implement cleanup of backups to last 24 hours
 - [ ] Implement monitoring via advanced logging via toggle in script
-- [ ] Seperate script into various parts to improve portability and modification
+- [ ] Separate script into various parts to improve portability and modification

 ---